Skip to content

 Info

 The service does not start?
 Check the troubleshooting guide.
-Following commands might be helpful:
+The following commands may be helpful:

 systemctl --user status photobooth-app.service